luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 Where "nox" stands for "no X server" (the commonly used Linux display server).

-By default the package doesn't install any service user, but it is recommended to have one so we can run the service under it.
-Create the user (it can be any name):
+By default the package doesn't install any (service) user, but it is recommended to have one so we can run the service under it.
+Create the user, I'll call it `qbittorrent` and leave it with the default homedir (`/home`):

 ```sh
 useradd -r -m qbittorrent
 ```

-And decide a port number you're going to run the service on for the next steps, the default is `8080` but I'll use `30000`; it doesn't matter much, as long as it matches for all the config.
+==Add the `qbittorrent` user to the `servarr` group.==

-==Don't forget to add the `qbittorrent` user to the `servarr` group.==
+Decide a port number you're going to run the service on for the next steps, the default is `8080` but I'll use `30000`; it doesn't matter much, as long as it matches for all the config.

 ## Reverse proxy